zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-drill-thru/essbase-drill-thru.md

    Password for Esscs Schema: **Admin123**.

 2. Query the data in the relational table:
-   Right click on Connection name -> Open SQL Worksheet.
+   Right-click on Connection name -> Open SQL Worksheet.
 Type the query and check the result:
     ```
     <copy>
           select product, market, statename, scenario, year, sales from SALES_BREAKDOWN_SB order by product, market, scenario, year, sales;